firstneverrest/TODO-WebApplication/README.md

 # TODO-application ✨
 ![image](https://github.com/firstneverrest/TODO-WebApplication/blob/master/todo-list-thumbnail.jpg)

-The todo list web application
+The to-do list web application uses for keeping track of your tasks using simple web technologies.
+This is a common to-do list coming with usual to-do list features such as add task, remove task, show today date.

 **Demo:** [TODO-WebApplication](https://firstneverrest.github.io/TODO-WebApplication/)